-Priority urban renewal areas have been identified (Figure 12) where access to existing infrastructure, active and public transport and the blue and green grid can support greater housing choice.
+The city centre and priority urban renewal areas have been identified (Figure 12) where access to existing infrastructure, active and public transport and the blue and green open space grid can support greater housing choice.
 Guiding objectives for the growth of these areas should pair renewal with place-specific outcomes.
 Local plans can support renewal objectives by exploring minimum density targets, site consolidation and housing diversity mechanisms.

-Offering greater housing choice in existing areas will also cater for shifting housing demand as the population grows, people's lifestyle needs and budgets change, and the type of households change to include more young families, older people and singles.
+Coffs Harbour is an extremely desirable place to live and continues to attract new residents which is putting pressure on housing supply and in particular rental accommodation.
+Offering greater housing choice and supply will help address these issues and will also cater for shifting housing demand, people's lifestyle needs, changing budgets and the types of housing needed for young families, older people and singles.